-If you do not want to proceed, use the UP a and DOWN b buttons, as necessary, to highlight No, then press the ENTER a button to exit the erase function.
+If you do not want to proceed, use the UP \bigcirc and DOWN \bigcirc buttons, as necessary, to highlight No, then press the ENTER \bigcirc button to exit the erase function.

-If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
-Press the SYSTEM MENU (§) button to return to the Chrysler Menu.
+- 4. If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
+Press the SYSTEM MENU (s) button to return to the Chrysler Menu.